 2. Topic/Analysis issue data

 Risk Terrain Modeling can be used to analyze almost any topic.
 The topic data represents the problem or issue that you will analyze (e.g., incident locations of robberies, traffic crashes, or drug overdoses).
 Obtain datasets for a topic of your choice.
-Use data that is representative of the entire study area and that contains location information.
-The data file must be in the format of a shapefile (.shp), KML/KMZ file, or comma delineated (.csv) file with XY coordinates.
-This blog post hows how to easily geocode your own data tables into KML/KMZ files.
+Use data that is representative of the entire study area.

 3. Risk factor data